Real estate listing descriptions that match the photos

 Does PadScribe write MLS-ready copy?

 Yes.
-MLS mode is designed for persuasive, photo-grounded copy that you can edit and trim for your MLS limits.
+MLS mode is designed for persuasive, photo-verified copy that you can edit and trim for your MLS limits.

 How many photos should I upload?